ludicast/saki/README.markdown

 # Saki - For times when you can't swallow Cucumber

-Saki lets you do acceptance testing on top of RSpec with considerably more terseness than cucumber, but without sacrificing readability.
+Saki lets you do acceptance testing on top of RSpec.
+It is considerably more terse than cucumber, but does not sacrifice readability.

 Are you tired of having DRY code, but tests that seem to babble on "for the length of a bible"?
 Me too.
-How about RSpec code that is hard to follow, while Ruby itself is as "human" as a programming language can get?
+How about RSpec code that is hard to follow, when Ruby itself is as "human" as a programming language can get?
 I hate it too.

 Enter Saki stage left.

 ## How terse is it?

-Well, here's a sample that assumes a user exists and visits an edit path for that user.
+Well, here's a sample that sets up contexts that create a user and then visit an edit path for that user.
 Me like.

 	with_existing :user do
 		on_visiting edit_path_for(:user) do